Skip to Content

 Schedule a Free Consultation With Us

-Contact Pierce | Sloan to schedule a FREE consultation with experienced Charleston dog bite lawyers at our office.
-We can come to your home or hospital if you need us to.
-We are proud to offer our services to clients throughout the tri-county area, including Sumter, Orangeburg, Williamsburg, Clarendon, Georgetown, Horry, Jasper, Allendale, Richland, Beaufort, Hampton, Darlington, Colleton, Florence, Berkeley and Dorchester.
+Contact Pierce | Sloan to schedule a FREE consultation with our trusted Charleston dog bite lawyers.
+We are happy to come to your home or hospital, if needed.
+Our firm proudly represents clients all over the tri-county region and in locations including Sumter, Orangeburg, Williamsburg, Clarendon, Georgetown, Horry, Jasper, Allendale, Richland, Beaufort, Hampton, Darlington, Colleton, Florence, Berkeley, and Dorchester.

 Contact us online or call our office at (843) 968-0886 to discuss your case in confidence.